MPHA is updating this post as the situation develops.

 - If you cannot reach your property manager, all public housing residents can also call our Work Order Hotline (612-342-1585) for help.
 Our operators are prepared to try to help with various questions during this time.

 We are not taking new applications for public housing while our offices are closed.
-We are continuing to process applications already in-progress.
+We are continuing to process applications already in-progress and fill vacant units.

-If you have a drop income, report it promptly so that we can lower your rent amount.
+If you have a drop in income, report it promptly so that we can lower your rent amount as applicable.
+As of June 1, households should resume reporting all changes of income, per standard MPHA policy and procedure.

 Covid-19 Task Force

-A dedicated task force of MPHA senior leaders meets frequently to assess information and make the key decisions you see on this page.
+A dedicated task force of MPHA senior leaders meets daily to assess information and make the key decisions you see on this page.
 The Task Force is informed by, and in direct contact with, the city and state health departments.
 These departments are aware of MPHA’s higher-risk population, and advise that we follow standard education and containment measures at this time.
-They would become much more involved if a case did occur in an MPHA property (see below).

 Education on Prevention/Containment